dierk-bentpiening/COVID-19-TELEGRAM-INFORMATION-BOT/README.md

 CTIBS creates statistics about the number of requests and case numbers with time markings.

-CTIB uses SQLite as database system.
+CTIBS uses SQLite as database system.
 And generates its data via a JSON API.

 ## Installation